CaroSegami/Flycatcher_spermatogenesis2/README.md

 Clustering_DS1DS2.Rmd is the file to start with.

+You can also find here the Diamond pipeline to improve functional annotation and the file of our resulting improved annotation.

 The .loom and .rds files are too big to be posted here but will be made available upon request, just send an email to: carolina.segami@duke.edu.
 All other files needed are provided here.